sbooth/JulianDayNumber/README.md

 let jd = AstronomicalCalendar.dateToJulianDate(year: 1919, month: 5, day: 29)
 // 2422107.5
 ```

+> [!NOTE]
+> The astronomical calendar is a hybrid calendar using the Julian calendar for dates before October 15, 1582 and the Gregorian calendar for later dates.

 2. Convert the Julian date 2422107.5 to a `Date` instance.